Cyber Monday may be over, but great prices are here to stay.

-Check out the label to see how many pounds a bottle contains, then divide the price by that number to determine price per pound.
+Check out the label to see how many pounds a bottle contains, then divide the price by that number to determine the price per pound.
 This gives you a basic starting point for comparing prices.

 If you want to go a bit deeper, you can calculate the cost per serving.